s4005236/wave/docs/DevOps/CODE_STYLING.md

 When this happens, the commit fails and the changes made by isort must be staged to retry the commit.

 ### GitHub Actions
-- **Pylint**: Runs and rates the code on a scale from 0 to 10.
+- **pylint**: Runs and rates the code on a scale from 0 to 10.
 A score of 10 means the code fully follows the style rules.
 The pipeline used within this project fails if the score is below `8.0`.
 If the code reaches this measure, the code is generally considered to be of decent quality.
 This way, bigger problems in the code, which slow down development in the long run, can be avoided successfully.
 On the other hand, this score still gives developers enough room to breath.
 Nitpicking every little thing is not practical for the software creation process.

 More details on this workflow are provided [here](./GITHUB_ACTIONS.md).